FranciscoSerrano/Final-Project/README.md

 ## Todo Checklist

-**For a more detailed view of project tasks visit the Projects tab**

-A helpful checklist for the things that need to be accomplished:
+A helpful checklist for the things that need to be accomlished:

-- [ ] Project Overview
+- [x] Project Overview
+- [x] The Week of December 9th deliverables
+    - [x] Set up a group repository
-- [ ] Complete project README.md
+    - [x] Create a project timeline
+    - [x] Establish a comminucation protocol
+    - [x] Decide which technoligies will be used
+- [x] Add ML-Model and venv
+- [x] Begin work on front end
+- [x] Create a branch for each team members features